fearheaven/SimpleCore/README.md

 - port Machines to 1.9.4
 - port Aesthetics to 1.9.4
 - recompile for 1.10 - doing as I port.
+- make 1.9.4 & 1.10.2 versions one build.

 ### Later/other:

-- re-implement/port custom fusion furnace recipes configuration.
+- ~~re-implement/port custom fusion furnace recipes configuration~~ DONE
 - add support for config GUI to all 4
 - add support for JEI to Fusion Furnace.
 - ~~copy this roadmap to GitHub README~~ DONE